OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       These options also available from Disk Management dialog in SysView app.

-      Please note: all of such boot types starts in non-standard environment - low 8 hardware interrupts remapped to 50h and A20 gate is open.
-Modern systems have no problem with such mode, but old versions of DOS`s himem can hang.
+      Note: all of such boot types starts with A20 gate opened.
+Modern systems have no problem with it, but oldest versions of DOS`s himem can hang.

     * "dmgr pm" command allow to create and delete both primary and logical partitions.
 This functionality is in ALPHA stage!